 4> consider the Random Access procedure unsuccessfully completed.

+2> if the Random Access procedure is not completed:

+3> if RO_TYPE is set to SBFD-RO:

+4> if preambleTransMaxSBFD is applied, and PREAMBLE_TRANSMISSION_COUNTER = preambleTransMaxSBFD + 1:

+5> set the RO_TYPE to non-SBFD-RO.

+Editor’s Note: The rapporteur will update the procedural order of RO type switching compared to the other legacy operations below, if needed, according to the further agreements on, at which stage RO type selection, is conducted.

+Editor’s Note: FFS which step(s) should be added/followed, after the RO type switching.

+Editor’s Note: FFS whether to support RO type switching from non-SBFD RO to SBFD RO.

-2> if the Random Access procedure is not completed:3> if the Random Access Preamble is transmitted with repetitions and neither contention-free Random Access Resources nor Random Access resources for SI request have been provided for this Random Access procedure:
+3> if the Random Access Preamble is transmitted with repetitions and neither contention-free Random Access Resources nor Random Access resources for SI request have been provided for this Random Access procedure:

 4> if PREAMBLE_TRANSMISSION_COUNTER = [preambleTransMax-Msg1-Repetition] + 1; or